SootQuest/SootQuest/README.md

 ## Hi there 👋
+Currently we're still setting this up.
+At the moment we're focused on updating the website.

 <!--
 Currently we're still setting this up.
 At the moment we're focused on updating the website.